eloisacelaje/eloisacelaje/README.md

 ### Hi there 👋

 - ✨ I'm Loisa.
 Nice to meet you.
-- 🎨 Graphic designer, mostly work on logos.
+- 🎨 Graphic designer, usually work on logos.
+- 🎨 Digital Artist.
 - 🌱 Currently learning PHP Laravel and Python.
 - 👩🏻‍💻 Member of Icreatechs Community.
 - 🔭 Currently working on a Timetabling System.